Robotawi/CppND-Linux-system-monitor/README.md

 ## Installation

 - #### Prerequisite
-  - ncurses

-[ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
-This project relies on ncurses for display output.
+The [ncurses](https://www.gnu.org/software/ncurses/) library is required to  facilitate text-based graphical output in the terminal to display the output of the monitor.

 Install ncurses on your own Linux environment: